jaramirez1729/iOS-Data-Structure-Algorithms/README.md

 - How would you implement the hitTest function?
 - Given 2 CGRects, create a function that returns true if they intersect, otherwise false.

+## Swift Coding Challenges 🐥
+Based on the book from Hacking with Swift called Swift Coding Challenges.